 The cedar chest was done… but I needed to replace the base.

-So I thought that I would make a new, trendy oak base for it like I did for that black dresser with slatted wood drawers.
+So I thought that I would make a new, trendy oak base for it like I did for this DIY slatted wood dresser.

 I tried out a different design, using 2” by 2” oak for the legs, and 1” x 2” oak for the supports.
 But when I got it all put together, I hated it.
 It looked so tiny and just… not right at all.

 So I went back and forth about if I should buy more oak and try the design that I see most people do, or if should do bun feet like I usually do like in this how to easily add legs to dressers post.

 It was going to be about the same cost…

 So I decided to just do what I know.
 I went to Lowes and bought a few different kinds of feet.

 Brought them home and tested them out.
 I even took some pictures and asked for your opinion.
 I feel like the majority thought straight legs would be the best.